SuperClash III

-SuperClash III was the third SuperClash professional wrestling event produced by American Wrestling Association (AWA).
-The event was held on December 13, 1988 from the UIC Pavilion in Chicago.
+SuperClash III was the third SuperClash professional wrestling event produced by the American Wrestling Association (AWA).
+The event was held on December 13, 1988, from the UIC Pavilion in Chicago.
 It was the only AWA show to be broadcast on pay-per-view (PPV).
-The Texas-based World Class Wrestling Association (WCWA; formerly known as World Class Championship Wrestling), women wrestling promotion Powerful Women of Wrestling (POWW), and Memphis-based Championship Wrestling Association (CWA) also provided wrestlers for the show.
+The Texas-based World Class Wrestling Association (WCWA; formerly known as World Class Championship Wrestling), women's wrestling promotion Powerful Women of Wrestling (POWW), and Memphis-based Championship Wrestling Association (CWA) also provided wrestlers for the show.

 Twelve matches were contested at the event.
 The main event was a tag team match, in which The Rock 'n' Roll Express (Ricky Morton and Robert Gibson) fought The Stud Stable (Robert Fuller and Jimmy Golden) to a double disqualification.
-The penultimate match was the most important match of the event, in which the AWA World Heavyweight Champion Jerry Lawler defeated the WCWA World Heavyweight Champion Kerry Von Erich in a title unification match to unify the WCWA World Heavyweight Championship into the AWA World Heavyweight Championship.
+The penultimate match was the most important match of the event, in which the AWA World Heavyweight Champion Jerry Lawler defeated the WCWA World Heavyweight Champion Kerry Von Erich in a championship unification match to unify the WCWA World Heavyweight Championship into the AWA World Heavyweight Championship.

 The show was poorly received, not a financial success and soon after the WCWA was bought out by Jerry Lawler and Jerry Jarrett and merged with the CWA to become the United States Wrestling Association (USWA).
 The show was added to the WWE Network in June 2016.